abrahammathews2000/mega/lightcurve_simulation/data_npy/readme.md

     - To plot the difference between two lightcurves
     - Save any new plots as csv
     - plot exocomet lightcurve
+    - To generate BATMAN lightcurve and save as npy

 Use the code:lightcurve_simulation/data_npy/plot_lc.ipynb

 6. To concat multiple shapes (.npy file) use this code: